If you’re looking for a quick and cheap meal around Walt Disney World, Quick Service Restaurants are going to be your best choice.

 Meal Plan Tiers

 With the Quick Service Dining Plan, you receive 2 Quick Service Meals and 2 snacks per the number of nights on your reservation.
-So, if you are on vacation for 7 days and 6 nights, you’ll receive 12 meals and 12 snacks per Guest to use however you’d like during the week.

 The wording “per night” is only used to calculate how many meals and snacks you receive.
 It does not mean that you are only allowed to spend that amount of credits per day.
 You are free to use them however you’d like.